 Once you’ve added the repository you’ll be able to install the software from it, though I’ve sometimes needed to restart XBMC to see the new plugins.
 That wasn’t so bad, was it?

 If you want to browse, watch and download videos from across the Internet, this is where you should start.
-NaviX is a collection of user-generated playlists that we’ve covered before.
+NaviX is a collection of user-generated playlists.
 You can find pretty much anything here.

 and you’ll find it under “Programs“.